Self-promotion and marketing your career

 Use your network to gain insight and potential contact with your target organisations.
 Keep in mind that many roles are not advertised, so even if an organisation isn’t recruiting now, they may well be in the future.

 Remember, too, that recruiters use social and business media such as LinkedIn, so make sure your LinkedIn page is up to date and that your profile reflects the skills and experiences that are relevant to the role you are seeking.

-Thomas Chalmers is an Executive Coach and Partner of Leading Figures, a coaching consulting firm focusing on the finance and professional services sectors and one of the coaches delivering the ICAS Executive Coaching Programme.
+Thomas Chalmers is an Executive Coach and Partner of Leading Figures, a coaching consulting firm focusing on the finance and professional services sectors and one of the coaches delivering our ICAS Leadership Coaching Programmes.

 ICAS has produced a range of free Career Help Guides to give our Students and Members support and advice at different stages of their careers.
 They are designed to help to navigate different topics and to support with career development.

 We currently have six help sheets available, covering a variety of topics such as CV/Cover Letter Writing and Building an Online Network.